eltorio/reframe360XL/README.md

 - Just restore the project archive Reframe360XL-GoProMax-test.dra from the repository for testing a sample GoPro Max to your Resolve database
 - It contains only 2 clips of 15s, they were generated from a still taken from my GoPro Max at take off with my daughter front of the mont Blanc in the Alps.
 ![Screenshot](https://github.com/eltorio/reframe360XL/blob/master/Reframe360XL-GoProMax-test.dra/MediaFiles/screenshot.png?raw=true)

+## Troubleshooting

+[Add common issues and their solutions here.
+For example:]

+- **Issue**: Black screen when applying the Reframe360 XL filter.
+  **Solution**: Ensure that your input format matches your video type.
+For GoPro Max videos, select "GoPro Max" as the Input Format.

+- **Issue**: FFmpeg command not found when using 360.sh.
+  **Solution**: Make sure FFmpeg is installed and in your system PATH.

+## Contributing

+Contributions to Reframe360 XL are welcome!
+Here's how you can contribute:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature-branch`)
+3. Make your changes
+4. Commit your changes (`git commit -am 'Add some feature'`)
+5. Push to the branch (`git push origin feature-branch`)
+6. Create a new Pull Request

+Please ensure your code adheres to the existing style and all tests pass before submitting a pull request.

+## License

+Reframe360 XL is licensed under the Apache 2.0 License.
+See [LICENSE](LICENSE) for more information.